Preventing Seal Leaks

 - always stretch the O-ring evenly and to within the specifications of the specific elastomer

-O-rings may appear to be just a small component of a valve or piping system, but they play a significant role in maintaining a leak-free process.
+O-rings made by our leak proof valve manufacturers and suppliers may appear to be just a small component of a valve or piping system, but they play a significant role in maintaining a leak-free process.